QuickBooks Blog

 There are two general options for billing clients: advance billing and billing in arrears.
 Advance billing is when you invoice a customer before the service or work is complete.
 Billing in arrears is when you bill a customer after the work is complete.

-• By billing in advance, you have startup capital to use toward the project.
+• Startup capital: By billing in advance, you have capital to put toward the project.
 However, some customers are not comfortable paying upfront when they haven’t seen the finished product.

 How to account for advance payments